 Additionally, courts in Texas will recognize a Suit Affecting Parent Child Relationship, which is a temporary order of separation pertaining to custody rights.
 These separation orders will outline the rights and responsibilities that each parent has, their agreed upon child custody schedule, as well as the amount of child support they owe.
 This is best in situations where parents wish to live separately, but are not yet ready to file for divorce formally, whether due to possible reconciliation or in order to retain insurance.

 The minimum amount of time it will take for a divorce decree to be final in Texas is 60 days.
 However, it generally will take much longer due to the division of assets as well as agreeing upon a custody situation.
 The court will also grant temporary orders such as restraining orders once a divorce application is entered, which can take effect until a final decision is entered.

 Are You Filing for Divorce in Texas?
 Know Your Options and Reach Out to Us Today for Help

 Laws relating to divorce vary state to state.
 It is important you when you are filing that you know your rights and what options for obtaining a timely divorce.
 If you or someone you know is seeking a divorce decree in Texas, we will help them get the results needed in order to move on with their lives.
-Contact Conner & Lindamood, P.C. today for assistance.
+Contact Lindamood & Robinson, P.C. today for assistance.